-Get on the right track with your email newsletter strategy using tips, examples and resources from the Wired Impact team and other nonprofit marketing experts.
-You’ll find links to top advice on topics like email design, strategy best practices, measurement, and list management.
+Get on the right track with your email newsletter using tips and resources from nonprofit experts.
+Find links to advice on topics like design, strategy, measurement and list management.

 The people subscribing to your nonprofit newsletter are already interested in what your nonprofit is up to.
 Don’t mess that up by sending them junk.
 Keep them informed with news updates, outside articles and internal blog posts.
 Keep them connected with donor highlights and volunteer profiles.
 Inspire them with stories of impact.
 Above all, make sure that your newsletter provides genuine value.

 Do you ever have trouble generating content to fill your nonprofit’s newsletter?
 What advice would you add?
 Or do you subscribe to a great nonprofit newsletter?
 What do you love about it?
 Let us know what you think in the comment section below.

 Originally published on 10/3/12.
 Updated with new resources, examples and tips on 10/20/21.